wp-plugins/wp-add-mime-types/readme.txt

 == Description ==

 The plugin additionally allows the mime types and file extensions to WordPress.
 In other words, your WordPress site can upload various file extensions.
+The support language is English and Japanese.

 == Installation ==